WrightDanG/FromVin/README.md

 - Confirm that the Procfile has been successfully created per the 'local' instructions above.
 Heroku will require this for a live deployment.
 - Create a Heroku Login.
 - Create a Heroku application - it must have a unique name.
-- Install Heroku into your project via command line (pip3 install django-heroku)
+- Install Heroku into your project via command line (`pip3 install django-heroku`)
 - Under 'Deploy', click 'Connect to GitHub' and link it to the repository.
 - Under 'Settings', 'Reveal Config Vars' and add your IP, Port, Secret Key and stripe details.
 - Back under 'Deploy', 'Enable Automatic Deploys' can be now be selected so the project will deploy every time there is a new GitHub commit.
-- Ensure that the new url is added to the 'ALLOWED_HOSTS' in settings.py
+- Ensure that the new url is added to the '`ALLOWED_HOSTS`' in settings.py
 - From here it's as simple as clicking 'Open App' for a instance of the application to run.

 For this particular project, the site can be found at: https://fromvin.herokuapp.com/